Westival Poetry Competition

 Literature has been a core strand of our festival since its inception in 1976.
 In recent years, Edna O’Brien, John Banville, Paul Durcan, Dermot Healy, Mike McCormack, Donal Ryan and Kevin Barry have joined us to share their work.
 An annual highlight is the poetry competition, which has attracted increased entries each year with a corresponding increase in prize money.

 This year’s first prize is €1,000, with two runners-up prizes of €200 and €100 respectively.

 There is an entry fee of €10 for up to three poems.
-The closing entry date is Sept 1st, 2018.
-Winners will be announced during the festival on Thursday the 25th of October 2018 at the Open Mic evening.
+The closing entry date is Friday, Sept 28th, 2018 at 6 pm.
+Winners will be announced during the festival on Thursday the 25th of October 2018.
 Shortlisted entrants will be notified one week in advance and invited to attend an open-mic night before the prizewinners are publically announced.

 - Entries must not, by the closing date of submission, have been published or broadcast in any medium.

 - Entries must be entrant’s own work.

 - Entries should consist of no more than 40 lines.

 - The adjudicators will not enter into any correspondence concerning the competition.

 - The decision of the judges is final.